mccoderpy/discord.py-with-message-components/docs/api/enums.rst

         A ping interaction, those are only used for `http-only interactions <https://discord.com/developers/docs/interactions/receiving-and-responding#receiving-an-interaction>`_
-        wich are currently not supported by discord4py.
+        which are currently not supported by discord4py.

     .. attribute:: ApplicationCommand